nlckysolutions/NlckyADB-NADB/README.md

 # NlckyADB

+### NLCKYADB IS NO LONGER BEING MAINTAINED, PLEASE USE nPhoneKIT INSTEAD!!

 The ultimate ADB tools, utilities, and functions, all in one sleek command: "nadb"

 ### HUGE UPDATE: NADB 2.0!
 See Exploits utility [here](#nadb-exploits)!